Chicago Tribune reporter Danielle Braff was writing an article on "How to shop for engagement rings as a couple" when she reached out for tips.

 Have a conversation about sustainability:What is important to each of you?
 “For example, one partner may feel that a conflict-free stone is the most important, and the other might want recycled metals,” said Johanna Torell, jewelry designer specializing in custom engagement rings based in Stockholm and Santa Monica, California.
 “Settle on your demands and stick to them.”
 While it used to be difficult to find sustainable rings, there are many options today.

-Purchase a ring that stresses you out financially:The wedding will also be expensive, so set a realistic budget and stick to it.
+Don't purchase a ring that stresses you out financially:The wedding will also be expensive, so set a realistic budget and stick to it.
 The right jeweler will help you find the perfect ring within your budget, Torell said.

-Worry about forever:It’s important that you love it now.
+Don't worry about forever:It’s important that you love it now.
 People’s tastes don’t change that much, and if yours do, then it’s completely acceptable to redesign your ring for your 10th or 20th anniversary, Torell said.

-There are so many places to find truly unique and different rings now.
+Don't look only in big stores: There are so many places to find truly unique and different rings now.
 Consider local stores, Instagram, Etsy and independent designer websites, Torell said.
 You can get amazing service at smaller retailers, even in online stores, as these shops are often run by the designers themselves or by a small intimate team.

 LINK TO FULL BLOG ON "Tips for shopping for a ring together"